Fundraising & Projects

 Money was a necessity in community service, and League money raising efforts have run the gamut of creativity and ingenuity.
 The first attempt was a gift shop and library begun in 1925 at 50 Meeting Street.
 For several years during the 1920's and in 1935, 1937, 1951 and 1954, the League tried a Follies presentation.
 In 1929, 1930 and 1931, League members published and sold an issue of the News and Courier.
 Imagination and hard work had League members running a tea room and clerking at Kerrison's for a day.
 Replete with visiting Hollywood stars, a premiere of Reap the Wild Wind was a 1941 event.
 From 1946-65 a thrift shop was run as an ongoing project.
 Various methods of money raising, ranging from rummage sales to garden tours, were tried; and then in 1950 the idea of a cookbook took shape.
 Begun by sustaining members and turned over to active members in 1952, Charleston Receipts was quick to win national acclaim.
 The success of the cookbook was the cause of two big celebrations: a Plantation party at Halidon Hill in 1960 to mark the sale of 100,000 copies and its 25th anniversary fete at the Joseph Manigault House in May 1976.

 After a several year hiatus of fundraising projects, the membership held the Whale of a Sale, a huge garage sale, in February 1975.
 The Whale was such a success with the membership and the community that it became a biennial event.
 In 1986 the Whale committee added an auction and a preview party for the membership, and that spring the Whale was voted to be an annual fundraising event.
-The Whale of a Sale today is held in November.
+Today, the Whale of a Sale is held every November.

 In 1978 the League was joined by the Seabrook Island Company in sponsoring The Pro-Am Day of the Grand Masters Tennis Tournament which was followed by an auction and party.
 A Disco Soiree at Seabrook in October 1979 added to the League coffers.